HeydenLabASU/CHM501-AI-Protein-Structure-Prediction/Exercise-1.md

 ```bash
 ls
 ```
-Each of three folders contains one usage examples for a full protein structure predictions with AlphaFold2.
+Each of three folders contains one usage example for a full protein structure prediction with AlphaFold2.
 This includes multiple sequence alignment and homology template generation (largely disabled in Example-2) as well as running the full AlphaFold2 network with all of its features.

 These examples will provide you with a guide on how to run AlphaFold2 protein predictions, e.g., for your research projects.
 - [Example 1](Example-1) is for the same single domain protein we have been using for the webservers, which folds into secondary structure that is well established.